quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #frame-types title="Frame Types"}

 All QUIC frames are idempotent.
 That is, a valid frame does not cause undesirable side effects or errors when received more than once.
-Once sent, a valid frame remains valid until the end of the connection.

 # Life of a Connection